dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 2. Optimizing proof generation time and resource usage
 3. Balancing security and efficiency in the resulting proofs

-This documentation will walk you through the process of creating, understanding, and optimizing parameter files for the Stone Prover.
+This documentation will walk you through the process of creating, understanding, and optimizing parameter files for the Stone Prover based on tested results.

 ## Parameter File Format